-(Chorus) If our ancestors came back and us who we are would we be, too far gone to recognize them through the, and the, Stripes of the Flag? our lives, what would they say, If our ancestors came back, would we fight them today?
-If our came back and asked us who we are would we be, too far gone to recognize them through the, and the, Stripes of the Flag?
-Livin' our lives, what they say, If our ancestors came back, would we fight them today?
+(Chorus) If our came back and asked us who we are would we be, too far gone to recognize through the, Stars and the, Stripes of the Flag?
+Livin' our lives, what would say, If our ancestors came back, would we fight them today?
+If our came back and asked us who we are would we be, too far gone to recognize them through the, Stars and the, Stripes of the Livin' our lives, what would say, If our ancestors came back, would we fight them today?

-So if there was use in lives for all the people that died, Murdered in because so the Americans dream could survive, And if our people back, and looked in our eyes, We would we say "what you looking at?" let them hot lids fly?
+So if there was use in their lives for all the that died, Murdered in acid because so the Americans could survive, And if our people came back, and in our eyes, We would we say "what you looking at?" then let them hot lids

-But remember, become humble, we even break and cry, there's a war (worth) fighting for, we don't know half the time, We just release masterpieces of the pain that inside, But if past is torn to all they cities gonna rise over the graves, trying to us, and cloud my kind, making us ask ourselves how did the look, all our people that died?
+But remember, become humble, we break down and cry, Cuz' a war (worth) fighting for, we don't know half the time, We just these masterpieces of the pain that inside, But if past is torn to pieces all they cities rise over the graves, to erase us, and cloud my kind, us ask ourselves how did the face look, all our people that died?

 Now should I cry about that?
 Or I write about that?
-But if my ancestors back, we'd be reminded of all that!
+But if my ancestors came back, we'd be of all that!
 But snap!
-It was the direction, now self-oppression, in lessons their wisdom translate into misconception, become separate no longer we, but self-selection, will be the key to the future, past and present.
+It was the direction, now self-oppression, in lessons without their wisdom into misconception, become separate entities no we, but self-selection, unity be the key to the future, past and present.

 (chorus) x 2

-We a glimpse of the world, before corruption of hate, Still functioning on self-destruction, the sun could relate, It's buried in my mind, someday our people will rise, the misconceived beliefs and stop believing the lies.
+We caught a glimpse of the world, before of hate, Still functioning on self-destruction, only the sun relate, It's buried in my mind, someday our people will rise, above the misconceived beliefs and stop the lies.

-We see it in they eyes, they trapped in of deceit, I'll revolt with the rebels over their pledge of Alliage' (Alliance) We've been lead to believe hopeless, and we'll never be free, I'd rather die standing than to live on my knees.
+We see it in they eyes, they in webs of deceit, I'll take revolt the rebels over their pledge of Alliage' (Alliance) We've been lead to believe we're hopeless, and never be free, I'd rather die standing fighting than to on my knees.

-We see our see our lonely, only to cherish the dream, Of America, were apparently they beliefs, underneath lies and than can barely reach, Confused by rules, and or embarrassed to speak,
+We see our see our people lonely, to cherish the dream, Of America, were apparently bury beliefs, underneath lies and bodies than can reach, Confused by rules, and scared or to speak,

-family is sweet, overly relying on lies I'll take my in defiance, a life inspired by pride, So our people at?
+their family is sweet, overly relying on I'll take my death in defiance, a life by pride, So our people at?
 Who'll stand in front of the line?
-Shielding they from attack, for the love of our tribes.
+Shielding family from attack, for the love of our tribes.

 (chorus)

-They to terms with detention, saying it's the dying inside, Outside influence, influence, bloody shark eyes, to the that our eyes become blind, can't recognize our own kind No longer ourselves, who just said how the hell we survived?
+They come to terms with detention, saying it's the inside, Outside influence, influence, bloody shark eyes, to the point that our eyes blind, can't recognize our own kind No knowing ourselves, who just said how the hell we survived?

-No longer one another, or take time to ask why, we just kill one other for the colors of the flag that they fly, In the and the stars in their eyes, barbed wire and bars, and my native people paid so deeply, feels like my got scars,
+No longer love one another, or time to ask why, Cuz' we just kill one other for the of the flag that they fly, In the stripes and the stars in their eyes, barbed and bars, and my native people paid so deeply, like my soul got scars,

 If our ancestors came back would we even know they ours?
-Would we even care?
-Would we even notice?
-Or have we just that far?
-Would we down on them?
-For their sacrifices they made?
-Then be of ourselves when we see ourselves in their face?
+Would we even Would we even notice?
+Or have we just gone that far?
+Would we look down on them?
+For their sacrifices they Then be reminded of ourselves when we see in their face?

-Come back with mind erased, this from my heart is hate, our spirits with some criticism against the blazes of sage, I thank God for my that died for these ways, I to stand on broke legs and tell them it wasn't in vain.
+Come back with mind erased, this from my heart is hate, Saturate our spirits with some criticism the blazes of sage, I God for my ancestors that died for these ways, I struggle to stand on broke legs and them it wasn't in vain.

 (chorus)

-Now tell me if we sing, that be free in our hearts?
-Or would we ways to enslave them, and keeping them apart?
-If had seen us, and how we living, we make an impression, They'd be our rezzes, on our rezzes, in the way of our We live like oppressors, weez' as close as it
+Now tell me if we sing, that would be in our hearts?
+Or we find ways to enslave them, and keeping them apart?
+If had seen us, and how we living, we make an impression, They'd be our rezzes, on our rezzes, in the way of our We like oppressors, weez' as close as it gets

-Some who our ancestors that choose to forget Imagine if they with us, and we rose to be a threat and once embodied the beings we supposed to be again If they spoke in Native tongues, would we understand, Would our new native warriors, then the gun on them?
+Some who remember our ancestors that to forget Imagine if they walked with us, and we to be a threat and more embodied the beings we supposed to be again If they in Native tongues, would we even understand, our new native warriors, then turn the gun on them?

-And if our, ancestors back, and embraced with open arms, we be afraid to embraced, or reminded of who we are?
-Maybe they already here, we just don't want to hear speak, Too busy to be Americans and lost in their And If our came back, see we made it this far, Breaking the of their people, would we then break their hearts?
+And if our, ancestors came back, and with open arms, Would we be afraid to embraced, or reminded of who we Maybe they already here, we just don't want to hear speak, Too busy to be Americans and in their belief And If our ancestors came back, see we made it far, Breaking the spirits of their people, would we break their hearts?

 (chorus)